26 Feb 8 Tips for Relieving Muscle Soreness

 Don’t let that sweet endorphin rush get masked by post-exercise aches.

 People often use this soreness as an excuse to skip a workout, thereby delaying the amount of time it takes for the body to adjust to a routine.
 Rather than withdrawing with a defeatist attitude, learn to love that burning sensation.
+There are some people who use supplements similar to bcaa optimum nutrition to help with soreness.
 Use that tightness to motivate you to work even harder.
 Say to yourself, “Look at me.
 I kicked some major ass on that workout.
 I really want to do that again.”
 The pain you feel every time you sit down indicates that your muscles are getting stronger and more suited for the types of exercise that you wish to master.
 Use the feeling as reassurance that you’re doing your body some good.

 If you feel stiff later that evening or the next morning, don’t take a day off on the couch.
 Stick to your exercise regimen, but lower the intensity level if your muscles need rest.
 You can also switch it up and sign up for a yoga or Zumba class if you need a break from the cardio machine.
 There is a wide range of exercises to choose from that burns calories and provides the same health benefits you need, but by utilizing different parts of the muscle.
 Sometimes, you might not even be in the mood for a traditional gym workout, but thankfully, there are other ways of exercising that you may want to make use of instead of going to the gym.
 For example, you might want to start taking up something like tennis lessons, as this can be a refreshing, new way to get exercise instead of finding yourself stuck in the gym every single day.
 Playing a sport like tennis can also be a good way to meet new people and develop skills that you never knew you had.